 German links well with other languages, English, history, politics, business studies and economics.
-It is useful for students wishing to study law business-orientated and subjects, European history and English.
-German can be studied on its own at university with other languages or or in combination with another subject on a combined degree course.
-A degree in German can lead to a wide variety of careers, including international business, marketing and teaching.
-22
+It is useful for students wishing to study law and business-orientated subjects, European history and English.
+German can be studied on its own at university with other languages or combination with another subject on a combined degree course.
+A degree in German can lead to a wide variety of including international careers, business, marketing and teaching.
+21